Home Food History Spices Were Used to Mask the Taste of Bad Meat in the Middle Ages?

 Were Spices Used to Disguise Rotten Meat?

-The idea that liberal use of spices would be used to make bad meat more palatable can be dismissed quite easily: By realizing that spices were very expensive luxury items, such as nutmeg, cinnamon, ginger, cloves, mace and cardamom, imported from far-off exotic lands like the Far East.
+The idea that liberal use of spices would be used to make bad meat more palatable can be dismissed quite easily: By realizing that spices were very expensive luxury items, such as nutmeg, cinnamon, ginger, cloves, mace, and cardamom, imported from far-off exotic lands like the Far East.

 Only the wealthy could afford them, and those who could afford spices could also afford fresh meat, and for those people, meat was butchered fresh daily, rather than sitting around and spoiling.

 When meats and fish were salted, they may have benefited from the liberal use of spices, which were often mixed in staggering varieties and quantities.
-This much is true, but, only to suit the enthusiasm for all the new spices, and to preserve food, not to mask spoiled food.
+This much is true, but only to suit the enthusiasm for all the new spices, and to preserve food, not to mask spoiled food.

 People were aware that spoiled meat could make you sick, although their idea of what caused spoiling had nothing to do with microbial contamination.
+As well, there were laws in place, and merchants who sold spoiled meat could be harshly punished, often seeing time in the stocks.

 Also, the nobility often had their own forest lands, complete with their own game, which was the exclusive province of said noble.
 Only appointed huntsmen could roam and hunt these lands unchallenged, all for the benefit of the wealthy noble, who would be ensured fresh game but also have access to fresh meat from cattle.